ialexsilva/uBlock/README.md

 ## Finalidade

-uBlock Origin (ou uBlock₀) não é um *ad blocker*; é um bloqueador de uso geral. uBlock₀ bloqueia anúncios através do suporte de [Adblock Plus sintaxe de filtro](https://adblockplus.org/en/filters). uBlock₀ [estende](https://github.com/gorhill/uBlock/wiki/Filter-syntax-extensions) a sintaxe and is designed to work with custom rules and filters.
+uBlock Origin (ou uBlock₀) não é somente um *ad blocker*; é um bloqueador de uso geral. uBlock₀ bloqueia anúncios através do suporte de [Adblock Plus sintaxe de filtro](https://adblockplus.org/en/filters). uBlock₀ [estende](https://github.com/gorhill/uBlock/wiki/Filter-syntax-extensions) a sintaxe and is designed to work with custom rules and filters.
 Furthermore, advanced mode allows uBlock₀ to work in [default-deny mode](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-default-deny), which mode will cause [all 3rd-party network requests](https://requestpolicycontinued.github.io/#what-are-cross-site-requests) to be blocked by default, unless allowed by the user.

 That said, it's important to note that using a blocker is **NOT** [theft](https://twitter.com/LeaVerou/status/518154828166725632).
 Don't fall for this creepy idea.
 The _ultimate_ logical consequence of `blocking = theft` is the criminalisation of the inalienable right to privacy.